Twelve Romances, Op. 60

 The Twelve Romances, Op.
 60, were included in volume 45 of Tchaikovsky's Complete Collected Works (1940), edited by Ivan Shishov and Nikolay Shemanin.

 Tchaikovsky's manuscript scores of Nos.
-1 to 5 and 9 to 12 are now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+1 to 5 and 9 to 12 are now preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 144) [view].
 The score of No. 6 was recently discovered in the Fondation Martin Bodmer, Bibliotheca Bodmeriana, Cologny, Switzerland.